Jutho/TensorKit.jl/docs/src/man/spaces.md

 dual(ℂ^5) == (ℂ^5)' == conj(ℂ^5)
 ```
 We refer to the next section on [Sectors, representation spaces and fusion trees](@ref) for
-further information about `RepresentationSpace`, which is a subtype of `EuclideanSpace{ℂ}` with
+further information about `RepresentationSpace`, which is another subtype of
-an inner structure corresponding to the irreducible representations of a group.
+`EuclideanSpace{ℂ}` with an inner structure corresponding to the irreducible
+representations of a group.

 ## [Composite spaces](@id ss_compositespaces)

 Composite spaces are vector spaces that are built up out of individual elementary vector
 spaces.
-The most prominent (and currently only) example is a tensor product of `N` elementary spaces of the same type `S`, which is implemented as
+The most prominent (and currently only) example is a tensor product of `N`
+elementary spaces of the same type `S`, which is implemented as
 ```julia
 struct ProductSpace{S<:ElementarySpace, N} <: CompositeSpace{S}
     spaces::NTuple{N, S}